 Allowing your property to fall into a state of disrepair will drastically reduce its value.
 So, stay up to date with maintenance by performing quarterly inspections.

-Carrying out regular maintenance will keep residents happy and ensure that your property is appealing to new prospects.
+Carrying out regular property maintenance will keep residents happy and ensure that your property is appealing to new prospects.

 Additionally, performing maintenance and routine inspections will help catch any structural or electrical issues early on before they become more serious (and more expensive) problems in the future.